Skip to main content

 You’ll need about $120K–$130K per year to afford a $500,000 home with 20% down at 7% interest.

 Lower down payments (3–5%) are possible with FHA or VA loans, but your monthly cost rises.
 Your DTI ratio, credit score, and lender also affect eligibility.
-The good news?
-Using a reAlpha agent cuts 25% off the buyer fee instantly — and bundling mortgage/title boosts that rebate to 75%.
+Good news!
+Working with a reAlpha agent immediately reduces the buyer fee, and choosing to bundle mortgage and title services can further increase the overall rebate.

 Subscribe to the newsletter